Axway/unified-catalog-integrations/azure/AzureToUnifiedCatalogIntegration.md

 ### Step 2: Create a Service Principal in Azure API Management using the CLI
 ***

-This will be used to authenticate to Azure API Managemement.
+This will be used to authenticate to Azure API Management.

 1. Install the CLI: https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest.
 2. After you install the CLI, run `az login` command.
 You will be redirected to login with to your Azure account.